astrologyapi/astro-api-php-client/README.md

 How to Use
 ==========

-1. Copy VedicRishiClient.php class file to your local or server file system
+1. Copy src/VedicRishiClient.php and src/sdk.php files to your local or server file system
 2. Instantiate ```VedicRishiClient``` class as follows as follows -
     ```php
     $clientInstance = new VedicRishiClient($userId, $apiKey);